enioka-Haute-Couture/enioka_scan/docs/quickstart.md

 }
 ```

-To use others devices or the smartphone's camera as a scanner, dependencies are required,
+Additional device-specific dependencies are required to enable support for actual scanners.
-you can check the [library dependencies and compatibility matrix](dependencies.md)
+You can check the [library dependencies and compatibility matrix](dependencies.md)
 for a detailed overview.

 ## Using the library